The history of C#

 C# version 1.0

-When you go back and look, C# version 1.0 looked a lot like Java.
-As part of its stated design goals for ECMA, it sought to be a "simple, modern, general purpose object-oriented language."
+When you go back and look, C# version 1.0, released with Visual Studio .NET 2002, looked a lot like Java.
+As part of its stated design goals for ECMA, it sought to be a "simple, modern, general-purpose object-oriented language."
 At the time, looking like Java meant it achieved those early design goals.

 But if you look back on C# 1.0 now, you'd find yourself a little dizzy.
-It lacked the built-in async capabilities and some of the slick functionality around generics that we take for granted.
+It lacked the built-in async capabilities and some of the slick functionality around generics you take for granted.
 As a matter of fact, it lacked generics altogether.
 And LINQ?
 Not available yet.
-That would take some years to come out.
+Those additions would take some years to come out.

 C# version 1.0 looked stripped of features, compared to today.
 You'd find yourself writing some verbose code.
 But yet, you have to start somewhere.
 C# version 1.0 was a viable alternative to Java on the Windows platform.